 Texas is home to many native species of large and tall trees and shrubs, plus many species that originated elsewhere and then were naturalized to this area.
 Choose from the following varieties for garden accents or focal points that will transform your yard into the envy of the neighborhood.

 Want a tree that thrives instead of wilts during our brutal summers?
-Sometimes referred to as the lilac of the South, this species is not native to the United States, but does well in our warm climate after it has been established, which takes about two years.
+Sometimes referred to as the lilac of the South, this species (sometimes referred to as crape myrtle) is not native to the United States, but does well in our warm climate after it has been established, which takes about two years.
 Available in a variety of colors and sizes, crape myrtles are considered low maintenance as long as you choose the variety that will work best in your landscape.
 Ideally, plant in an area which is well drained and which gets full sun and adequate air circulation.
-Crape myrtles in shady spots will have fewer flowers and can be more vulnerable to disease.
+Crepe myrtles in shady spots will have fewer flowers and can be more vulnerable to disease.

 More drought tolerant than Texas redbud, these small trees are perennials with low water needs, which is very important in the hottest and most arid regions of the state.
 They do best in full sun or partial shade, and thrive in rocky, sandy, well-draining soil.
 One of the first trees to bloom in the spring, Mexican redbuds’ gorgeous, deep-pink and purple blossoms will attract both butterflies and bees to your garden.